jexp/batch-import/readme.md

 Rana    6
 Selma   4
 ````

+**If you use `node_auto_index` as the index name, you can also initially populate Neo4j's automatic node index which is then
+later used and and updated while working with the database.**

 In the relationships-file you can optionally specify that the start and end-node should be looked up from the index in the same way